Dighton Rock: History and mythology

-…proposed in 1912 by Edmund B. Delabarre, who (after seeing Portuguese writing) believed that they then used the rock for their own inscriptions Delabarre wrote that markings on the Dighton Rock suggest that Miguel Corte-Real reached New England.
-Delabarre stated that the markings were abbreviated Latin, and the message, translated into English, reads as follows: "I, Miguel Cortereal, 1511.
+Portuguese explorers were proposed in 1912 by Edmund B. Delabarre, who had seen some Portuguese writing and believed that they had used the rock for their own inscriptions Delabarre wrote that markings on the Dighton Rock suggest that Miguel Corte-Real reached New England.
+Delabarre stated that the markings were abbreviated Latin, and the message reads as follows: "I, Miguel Cortereal, 1511.
 In this place, by the will of God, I became a chief of the Indians."
 Hunter (2017) provides copious evidence and analysis debunking the Corte-Real origin myth.